noahgrant/resourcerer/README.md

 ### Usage with the `useResources` hook

 When using `useResources`, the `withLoadingOverlay` HOC won't work without breaking up your components; however, since models are held as state, a loading overlay helper component is unnecessary to keep older models rendered while requesting new ones.
-We can simply use `hasInitiallyLoaded`:
+We can simply use the `hasInitiallyLoaded` property mentioned earlier:

 ```jsx
 import {useResources} from 'resourcerer';